Hevander27/Task-Squirrel/README.md

 The following **required** functionality is completed:

+- [X] Use PHPickerViewController to select photos and get photo data from the photo library
+- [X] Use MapKit to display custom annotations on a map
 - [X] App displays list of hard-coded tasks

 - [X] When a task is tapped it navigates the user to a task detail view
 - [X] When user adds photo to complete the tasks, it marks the task as complete
 - [X] When adding photo of task, the location is added